 Sheet Pan Shrimp Boil

 Sheet Pan Shrimp Boil: Frequently Asked Questions

-I recommend thawing frozen shrimp overnight, transferring it from the freezer to the fridge the day before.
-For a quick thaw, you can run them under cold water until completely thawed, about 5-10 minutes.
+I recommend thawing frozen shrimp overnight, transferring them from the freezer to the fridge the day before.
+But for a quick thaw, you can run them under cold water until completely thawed, about 5-10 minutes.
 Pat them dry as thoroughly as possible to remove any excess moisture (so they can brown nicely and evenly).

 Absolutely!
-To cut down on prep time, the potatoes and corn can be parboiled ahead of time and placed in an airtight container in the fridge.
+Parboil the potatoes and corn ahead of time, placing in an airtight container in the fridge 1 day in advance.

-Leftovers can be stored in an airtight container for 1-2 days.
+Store leftovers in an airtight container in the fridge for 1-2 days.

+Sheet Pan Shrimp Boil